Reviews You Can Rely On

 Breathability

-The Rab Ascendor and Patagonia R1 Air offer the highest levels of breathability tested.
+Fleeces like the Rab Ascendor and Patagonia R1 Air offer quite high levels of breathability.
 The Ascendor utilizes a gridded fleece that allows heat to shunt out, keeping the required warmth close to the body.
-The lightweight design is the thinnest tested, earning it top marks.
-The R1 scores slightly higher than the Ascendor for its slightly thicker fabrics.
-The breathable channels and soft exterior material vents very well, offering excellent performance during high outdoor activities.
-These are both excellent options for high-output activities in all types of weather.
-The Outdoor Research Vigor Grid Quarter Zip is another gridded fabric fleece with better-than-average breathability.
-If this were available in a full zip jacket, though, like several others, it would earn higher marks.
-However, the 1/4 zip doesn't allow heat to escape as readily as the other two.
+The lightweight design is among the thinnest that we tested, earning it top marks in performance.
+The R1 has slightly thicker fabrics than the Ascendor, with breathable zig-zag channels and soft exterior material that vents very well, offering excellent performance during a variety of outdoor activities.

 Layering Ability

-Slotting the middle ground of layering, with the ability to be worn over underlayers and under over layers, are the REI Hyperaxis 2.0, Arc'teryx Kyanite Hoody, Patagonia R1 Air, Rab Ascendor Hoody, REI Co-op Trailmade and the Outdoor Research Vigor Grid Quarter Zip.
+Slotting the middle ground of layering, with the ability to be worn over base layers and underneath outer layers, are the Arc'teryx Kyanite Hoody, Patagonia R1 Air, Rab Ascendor Hoody, REI Co-op Trailmade, REI Co-op Flash Hyperstretch, and the Outdoor Research Vigor Grid Quarter Zip.
 The Ascendor is a full zip hoody option that is thinner than most and easily slides over and underneath layers.
 The others are stretchy with a relaxed but slim fit (easier to wear under a coat) and are extra stretchy (easier to pull on over base layers).
-The North Face Canyonlands is similar in its fit and layering ability but is slightly less stretchy and has shorter sleeves and torso than the other two.

-The Patagonia R1 Air is also stretchy enough to wear over clothing, but its slimmer cut won't fit as comfortably over bulkier underlayers.
+The Patagonia R1 Air is also stretchy enough to wear over clothing, but its slimmer cut won't fit as comfortably over bulkier base layers.
 On the other hand, it's thinner than most sweatshirt-style fleeces, so it's easier to layer under an outer jacket or shell.
+The latest version of the R1 Air features a longer sleeve and torso length that increases the overall ease of layering, especially when tucked beneath a climbing harness.
 The Outdoor Research Vigor is supremely stretchy yet thin, making it easy to layer.
 However, it is also so thin that it shows lumps, and its ultra-long torso often sticks out strangely from under a jacket.

 Weight

 Last but not least, we considered the weight and compressibility of each fleece jacket.
-We noted whether a jacket could be stuffed into a provided stuff sack or folded into an integrated stow-away pocket and how much we were able to compress it when packing it into a backpack.
+We noted whether a jacket could be stuffed or folded into an integrated stow-away pocket or how much we could compress it when packing it into a backpack.

 Then, we put each one on a scale and objectively compared their weights.
 Lighter-weight, less plush models typically scored better in this metric than heavier jackets with thicker fabrics.